dosemu2/dosemu2/doc/README.txt

    is (even temporary) connected to the internet or other machines, or that otherwise allows 'foreign' people login to your machine.

-     * Don't set the -s bit, as of dosemu-0.97.10 DOSEMU can run in lowfeature mode without the -s bit set.
-If you want fullfeatures for some of your users, just use the keyword `nosuidroot' in /etc/dosemu.users to forbid some (or all) users execution of a suid root running dosemu (they may use a non-suid root copy of the binary though) or let them use DOSEMU though "sudo".
-DOSEMU now drops it root privileges before booting; however there may still be security problems in the initialization code, and by making DOSEMU suid-root you can give users direct access to resources they don't normally have access too, such as selected I/O ports, hardware IRQs and hardware RAM.
+     * Don't set the "s" bit, as DOSEMU can run in lowfeature mode without the "s" bit set.
+If you want fullfeatures for some of your users, it is recommended to use "sudo".
+Alternatively you can just use the keyword `nosuidroot' in /etc/dosemu.users to forbid some (or all) users execution of a suid root running dosemu (they may use a non-suid root copy of the binary though).
+DOSEMU now drops its root privileges before booting; however there may still be security problems in the initialization code, and by making DOSEMU suid-root you can give users direct access to resources they don't normally have access too, such as selected I/O ports, hardware IRQs and hardware RAM.
+For any direct hardware access you must always use the "-s" switch.
        If DOSEMU is invoked via "sudo" then it will automatically switch to the user who invoked "sudo".
 An example /etc/sudoers entry is
        this: